-Non-Payroll Disbursements (excluding card purchases/payments, travel reimbursements, and petty cash purchases)
+Non-Payroll Disbursements (excluding card purchases, travel reimbursements, and petty cash purchases)

 - 8. Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
 Randomly select 5 locations (or all locations if less than 5). - 9.
-For each location selected under #8 above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
-Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that: - a) At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase. - b) At least two employees are involved in processing and approving payments to vendors. - c) The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files. - d) Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments.
+For each location selected under procedure #8 above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
+Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, then inquire of employees about their job duties), and observe that job duties are properly segregated such that - a) At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order or making the purchase; - b) At least two employees are involved in processing and approving payments to vendors; - c) The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files; - d) Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments; and - e) Only employees/officials authorized to sign checks approve the electronic disbursement (release) of funds, whether through automated clearinghouse (ACH), electronic funds transfer (EFT), wire transfer, or some other electronic means.

-[Note: Exceptions to controls that constrain the legal authority of certain public officials (e.g., mayor of a Lawrason Act municipality); should not be reported.)]
+[Note: Findings related to controls that constrain the legal authority of certain public officials (e.g., mayor of a Lawrason Act municipality); should not be reported.)]

 - 10. For each location selected under #8 above, obtain the entity's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
-Randomly select 5 disbursements for each location, obtain supporting documentation for each transaction and: - a) Observe that the disbursement matched the related original itemized invoice and that supporting documentation indicates that deliverables included on the invoice were received by the entity. - b) Observe that the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #9, as applicable.
+Randomly select 5 disbursements for each location, obtain supporting documentation for each transaction and - a) Observe whether the disbursement, whether by paper of electronic means, matched the related original itemized invoice and that supporting documentation indicates that deliverables included on the invoice were received by the entity, and - b) Observe whether the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #9, as applicable. - 11.
+Using the entity's main operating account and the month selected in Bank Reconciliations procedure #3, randomly select 5 non-payroll-related electronic disbursements (or all electronic disbursements if less than 5) and observe that each electronic disbursement was (a) approved by only those persons authorized to disburse funds (e.g., sign checks) per the entity's policy, and (b) approved by the required number of authorized signers per the entity's policy.
+Note: If no electronic payments were made from the main operating account during the month selected the practitioner should select an alternative month and/or account for testing that does include electronic disbursements.

-Credit Cards/Debit Cards/Fuel Cards/P-Cards
+Credit Cards/Debit Cards/Fuel Cards/Purchase Cars (Cards)